-It should also be noted that there is an extant permission for an access road to the former Water Gardens site across this land, and therefore, the principle of the proposal has been established.
+It should also be noted that there is an existing permission for an access road to the former Water Gardens site across this land, and therefore, the principle of the proposal has been established.
 The revised proposal would re-align the road and create an additional roundabout spur into the land to the south, subject of application 12/3747N.
 This would result in the loss of only marginally more habitat than the approved road.
 The only issue, therefore, which can be considered as part of this application is the impact that this realignment and the additional length of road would have on the ecology within the site.

-Furthermore, the current proposal and delivering enhancements and improvements to the area of land are not mutually exclusive and the applicant has attempted to demonstrate through the information submitted that the impact on conservation can be mitigated, a view supported by the Councils Ecologist, subject to receipt of amended plans showing the agreed mitigation proposals as referred to in the Ecology Section of this report.
+Furthermore, the current proposal, and delivering enhancements and improvements to the area of land are not mutually exclusive and the applicant has attempted to demonstrate through the information submitted that the impact on conservation can be mitigated, a view supported by the Councils Ecologist.

-9. CONCLUSIONS
+CONCLUSIONS